linode/docs/docs/platform/nodebalancer/force-all-connections-on-ssl-with-nodebalancers.md

         hofUVA2XXBs=
         -----END CERTIFICATE REQUEST-----

-3. In addition, a key file ending with `.key`, will be generated and placed in `/etc/ssl/localcerts`.
+3. In addition, a key file ending with `.key` will be generated and placed in `/etc/ssl/localcerts`.
 Execute the following command to protect the key:

         chmod 400 /etc/ssl/localcerts/www.mydomain.com.key